Ecogenomics/GTDBTk/README.md

 * GTDB-Tk v0.3.0 has been released:
   * Best translation table displayed in summary file.
   * GTDB-Tk now supports gzipped genomes as inputs (--extension .gz).
-  * By default, GTDB-Tk uses precalculated RED values.
+  * By default, GTDB-Tk uses pre-calculated RED values.
   * New option to recalculate RED value during classify step (--recalculate_red).
   * New option to export the untrimmed reference MSA files.
   * New option to skip_trimming during align step.